-This redevelopment plan responds to the objective for encouraging appropriate redevelopment in the township's villages and hamlets by promoting the redevelopment of portion of Columbus Village.
-The plan provides a flexible range of uses that are compatible with surrounding residential and commercial uses.
+This redevelopment plan responds to the objective for encouraging appropriate redevelopment in the township's villages and hamlets by promoting the redevelopment of the former municipal complex in Columbus Village.
+The plan provides a flexible range of uses that are compatible with surrounding residential, commercial and recreational uses.